GitableRoy/cs-outside-of-classroom/hw/hw1.md

 ## Homework 1.5: Programming Language Revision

-Revise a mainstream programming language of your choice.
-Revise Standard I/O, File I/O, style conventions, standard library etc. Make sure that you set up the compiler (and/or interpreter) for the language of your choice to work on your command-line interface.
+Revise your understanding of at least one mainstream programming language of your choice.
+Review Standard I/O, File I/O, style conventions, standard library etc. Make sure that you set up the compiler (and/or interpreter) for the language of your choice to work on your command-line interface.
 If you are using C++, you might be using `g++` or `clang++` to compile.
 If you are using Java, you probably want to use `javac` to compile and `java` to run.
 If you are using Python, you will probably use `python` to interpret.

 If you think you're comfortable with your language, test yourself with a few quizzes on [geeksforgeeks.org][g4g].
 If you find concepts there that you